-Follow this link (https://www.facebook.com/adpreferences/ad_settings) to find the ad settings page.
-Go through the options here and deny Facebook access to your information.
+Visit Facebook's ad settings page and go through the options here to deny Facebook access to your information.

 The "Social Interactions" section allows you to stop Facebook from displaying to your friends that you've liked certain pages.
 For example if you like a Page that's running an ad, Facebook may show your friends that you've liked the Page when they see the ad.
 Depending on the product, there is a chance for embarassment here so it can definitely be worth disabling this "feature".